Can a non-Gandhi president revive India's Congress party? – DW – 10/20/2022

 Saving the party from political oblivion

-The upcoming legislative elections in the states of Himachal Pradesh and Gujarat will be among the first challenges that Kharge will face.
+The upcoming legislative elections in the states of Himachal Pradesh and Gujarat are among the first challenges that Kharge will face.

-In both states, apart from taking on the ruling BJP, the Congress also has to contend with the emergence of the Aam Admi Party (AAP) as a serious player.
+In both states, Congress will take on the BJP but also have to contend with the Aam Admi Party (AAP), which is emerging as a serious player.

 While Kharge has the stature and political experience to play a key role in reaching out to leaders of other opposition parties, he also has to come up with a blueprint for the 2024 general elections to ensure that his party is at the center of any anti-BJP alliance that might take shape.